python/typing/docs/spec/enums.rst

 Enumerations
 ============

-The ``Enum`` class behaves differently from other Python classes in several ways that require special-case handling in type checkers.
+The ``enum.Enum`` class behaves differently from other Python classes in several ways that require special-case handling in type checkers.
 This section discusses the Enum behaviors that should be supported by type checkers and others which may be supported optionally.
 It is recommended that library and type stub